May 12, 2022

 Dr. Brigit Koenig, CEO of German’s Allianz Health, summed up the state of business in the digital age, when she said, “It’s never over.
 There is always change and always more to do.”

 Merely having the technology in place is not enough.
-If a business is to succeed in the future, the organization must adopt and apply a company culture that embraces the change.
+If a business is to succeed in the future, the organization must adopt and apply a company culture that embraces change.

 Putting money aside, the greatest universal benefit that technology has given businesses is that it has made it easier to connect with other people.

 By going digital, companies can bring more than just their workforce together, but also their entire architecture.
-This includes social media, analytics and project management interfaces.
+This includes social media, analytics, and project management interfaces.